IEEESFIT1/OpenOctober/README.md

   b) ***Quality of code***<br>

 8. A ***Discord channel*** is created for the participants to collaborate and interact with one another for the duration of the competition.<br>
+> We hope contributions are made through fair and non-plagiarised means
 ##  STEPS TO CONTRIBUTE 😏
 1. **Fork** this Repository.
 2. **Clone** the Repository: `git clone "url you copied"`